 Both sexes fully winged.
-Body and legs uniformly brown; female with antennal segment III brownish yellow and brown in apical third, segments II and IV brown; forewings with posterior margin dark except for base and apex, this dark area not extending to anterior longitudinal vein and with no transverse dark band.
+Body and legs uniformly brown; female with antennal segment III brownish yellow and brown in apical third, segments II and IV brown; fore wings with posterior margin dark except for base and apex, this dark area not extending to anterior longitudinal vein and with no transverse dark band.
+Antennae 9-segmented, sensorium on segment III and IV about 0.4 as long as segment, V–IX forming a single unit with V longer than VI–IX.
 Head with no long setae; pronotal posteromarginal setae not stouter than pronotal discal setae.
 Fore tarsus apically with stout recurved ventral hamus.
-Antennae 9-segmented, sensorium on segment III and IV about 0.4 as long as segment, V–IX forming a single unit with V longer than VI–IX.
 Metanotum with equiangular reticulation medially.
-Marginal setae on sternites arising at or close to margin; sternite VII supernumerary paired setae arising well in front of margin.
+Marginal setae on sternites arising at or close to margin; sternite VII with two pairs of accessory setae arising well in front of margin.

-Male without paired tubercles on tergites IV–V; tergite IX with bifurcate clasper but without a stout curved seta laterally; antennal segment III fuscous not yellow, in contrast to the female.
+Male without paired tubercles on tergites IV–V; tergite IX with claspers bifurcate but without a stout curved seta laterally; antennal segment III fuscous not yellow, in contrast to the female.

 A. fuscus is a member of a species-complex in which the fore wing bears a longitudinal dark area along the posterior margin.
 Most of these species are from North America.
 A. kuwanaii is particularly similar in the females, although the males lack a stout seta lateral to the claspers.
-Just over 90 species are placed currently in the genus Aeolothrips, of which more than 50 are from the Palaearctic Region (mainly Europe), and 28 from the Nearctic (mainly western USA).
-Only two species are recorded from the Neotropics; the one from Chile is probably the same as A. fasciatus, and one from Panama is probably not a member of this genus (Mound & Marullo, 1996).
+About 105 species are placed currently in the genus Aeolothrips.
+Most of these are from the Palaearctic Region (including the Mediterranean, Iran and northern India, but with five species extending through eastern Africa to South Africa), with about 30 species from the Nearctic (mainly western USA).
+Only one species of this genus is known from the Neotropics, A. fasciatipennis described from Chile, but Mound & Marullo (1996) indicate this is probably the same as A. fasciatus.

 Aeolothrips fuscus Watson